What is Rideshare Insurance?

 Do delivery drivers for DoorDash and Uber Eats need rideshare insurance?

 Yes, delivery drivers need specialized insurance coverage beyond standard personal auto policies.
 While DoorDash and Uber Eats provide $1 million in liability coverage during active deliveries, they offer minimal or no coverage during Period 1 when you're waiting for delivery requests.
-Personal auto policies exclude commercial activities including food delivery.
-Many insurers offer rideshare endorsements that also cover delivery driving, typically costing $6-30 monthly and providing comprehensive protection across all periods of delivery work.
+Instacart provides no auto coverage whatsoever, placing the full insurance burden on the driver.
+Many insurers offer rideshare endorsements that also cover delivery driving, typically costing $6–$30 monthly and providing comprehensive protection across all periods of delivery work.